GreGamingHUN/VIBEZ_Bot/README.md

 # VIBEZ
-A Musicbot for Discord using the Discord.js API
+A Musicbot for Discord using the Discord.js NodeJS module

 My main goal is to make a working musicbot with my fresh knowledge of Javascript.